ken-hash/readmng/README.md

-Simple scrapping scripts

-Copy of my personal manga scraper used to download manga into local computer
+# Simple Scrapping Scripts

+This repository contains a collection of simple scripts used for scraping manga data and downloading it onto a local computer.
+These scripts were originally developed as a personal manga scraper for downloading manga into a local computer.

+## Scripts

-downloader_service.py to be used as service
- --- checks downloadqueues and download 10 oldest manga chapter queues into computer
+* `downloader_service.py`: This script can be used as a service to automate the process of downloading manga chapters.
+It checks the download queues and downloads the 10 oldest manga chapter queues into the computer.

-checkhome.py
- --- can be used as a service
-   --- periodically check if theres a newly added manga in the db then sync off missing chapters
+* `checkhome.py`: This script can be used as a service to periodically check if there are newly added manga in the database and sync off missing chapters into the local computer.
+If there are no newly added manga, it checks the readmng site for newly updated manga and syncs off missing chapters.
-        into local computer
-   --- if there is no newly added manga then check readmng site for newly updated manga
-        then syncs off missing chapters

-sqlsqlsqlsql.py
- --- script to manually check all/individual manga and sync up missing chapters
+* `sqlsqlsqlsql.py`: This script can be used to manually check all/individual manga and sync up missing chapters.

-redownloader.py
- --- script to manually check manga folder of corrupted/empty downloaded images and attempts to redownload.
+* `redownloader.py`: This script can be used to manually check the manga folder for corrupted/empty downloaded images and attempts to redownload.

-sort.py
- --- script to sort mangachapters in db
+* `sort.py`: This script can be used to sort manga chapters in the database.

-mmsort.py
- --- script to manually sort all/individual manga chapters in webserver db
+* `mmsort.py`: This script can be used to manually sort all/individual manga chapters in the webserver database.

+## How to Use

+1. Clone this repository to your local machine using `git clone https://github.com/yourusername/simple-scraper.git`
+2. Install the necessary dependencies using `pip install -r requirements.txt`
+3. Run the desired script using `python scriptname.py`

+## Contributing

+Contributions are always welcome!
+If you have any ideas, suggestions or found a bug, feel free to submit an issue or a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.